djnavarro/arrow-visual-identity/README.md

 <p align="center"><img src="logos-horizontal/arrow-logo_horizontal_white-txt_black-bg.png" width="80%"></p>

 The image files in this repository include both variants, and include versions with transparent backgrounds as well as opaque backgrounds.
+It is entirely acceptable to use the transparent background variants against backgrounds that aren't precisely white or black (what would be the point otherwise?) --- in fact this usage is illustrated on the official [Apache Arrow website](https://arrow.apache.org/) which employs the transparent version of the logo to place  white text over a grey background!

 Horizontal and vertical versions of all variants are included:

 <p align="center">
 <img src="logos-vertical/arrow-logo_vertical_black-txt_white-bg.png" width="40%">